-- be legal residents of Massachusetts; - be occupying the property as his/her domicile on July 1 in the year of application; - have lived in Massachusetts for at least six months prior to entering the service (spouses exempted) or; - have lived in Massachusetts for five consecutive years immediately prior to filing for a property tax exemption.
+- Be legal residents of Massachusetts; - Occupy the property as his/her domicile on July 1 in the year of application; - Have lived in Massachusetts for at least six months prior to entering the service (spouses exempted) or; - Have lived in Massachusetts for five consecutive years immediately prior to filing for a property tax exemption.

-In most cases a surviving spouse receives the exemption if s/he was receiving it before the veteran passed away.
+In most cases a surviving spouse receives the exemption if they were receiving it before the veteran passed away.
 However, surviving spouses receiving exemption under Clauses 22 and 22D lose the exemption upon remarriage.